 Default rates (left scale) equal the value of debt defaulting each year divided by the par value of debt outstanding.
 Recovery rates (right scale) equal the market value of the bonds defaulting divided by their par value.
 Default rates have historically averaged under 3.6% but vary inversely with the business cycle, peaking at 10% and 12% levels during the 1990 and 2000 recessions.
 Recovery rates averaged 40% but fell during periods of recession when default rates are high.
-High yield default rates have been on the rise, equaling 0.29%, 1.65%, and 2.84% over each of the last three calendar years.
-At the same time recovery rates equaled 47%, 55%, and 33% for the same years.
+Default rates fell to 1.73% in 2024 from a post-COVID high of 2.84% in 2023.
+However, offsetting falling defaults are falling recovery rates from 33% in 2023 to 25% in 2024.